Tuition and Fees

 Information on tuition & fees are available at the UH Mānoa Records & Registration Office.

 Scholarship applications are accepted once per year.
 Typically, the award amount is about $2,000.00 per student for the academic year.
 Below is a sampling of some of the scholarships offered to College of Education students.
-UH Manoa also provides an exhaustive list of resources that are not specific to education but may still apply to your situation, and the STAR system will allow you to view UH Mānoa scholarships, awards & internships.
+UH Manoa also provides a list of resources that are not specific to education but may still apply to your situation, and the STAR system will allow you to view UH Mānoa scholarships, awards & internships.
 To access scholarship applications, you will need to create a UH username and password.

 Note: Tuition, funding and scholarship information changes frequently.
 Please talk to an advisor to confirm the information shown here is the most current information available.